Siddharth Kara: Education and early career

-Kara received a BA in English and Philosophy from Duke University (including one semester at Queen Mary College, University of London).
-While at Duke University, Kara co-founded the "Duke Refugee Action Project", which was the precursor to the prestigious Hart Leadership Program at the Sanford School of Public Policy The project was set up to enable students to volunteer in Bosnian refugee camps in the former Yugoslavia.
-He and a few other students obtained a grant from the University, learned basic Bosnian, and procured placements from the United Nations High Commissioner for Refugees to volunteer at camps in the region.
-That summer, he lived as the refugees, in wretched conditions with barely enough to eat.
-During this time, he heard countless tales of brutish atrocities, including tales of Serbian soldiers who would raid Bosnian villages, execute the men, then round up the women and young girls, rape them and traffic them to brothels across Europe.
+Kara received a BA in English and Philosophy from Duke University.
+While at Duke University, Kara co-founded the Duke Refugee Action Project, which was the precursor to the prestigious Hart Leadership Program at the Sanford School of Public Policy The project was set up to enable students to volunteer in Bosnian refugee camps in the former Yugoslavia.
+He and a few other students obtained a grant from the university, learned basic Bosnian, and procured placements from the United Nations High Commissioner for Refugees to volunteer at camps in the region.

 Kara worked as an investment banker at Merrill Lynch in New York City for several years, during which time he was involved in some of the firm's largest M&A and equity financing transactions.
-Subsequently, he co-founded a media technology company and set up his own finance and M&A firm in Los Angeles, working and consulting for several corporations and non-profit organizations.

 He received an MBA from Columbia University.
-While attending Columbia, he became increasingly aware of the need for a more analytical finance and economics approach to understanding eradicating this highly profitable global business.
-The summer he graduated from Columbia, he embarked on the first of several long self-funded journeys across the world to research human trafficking and other forms of contemporary slavery.
-Upon his return, he decided not to resume his career in investment banking, in order to be able to continue his research and analysis of contemporary slavery.
-He moved to Los Angeles, where he worked and consulted by day, while continuing to make research trips around the world.
-During this time, he wrote a screenplay as well as his first non-fiction book based on his research.

-He then received a law degree from the BPP Law School in London.
+After graduating, he embarked on the first of several long self-funded journeys across the world to research contemporary slavery and child labor.
+He later received a law degree from the BPP Law School in London.